MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-deltalake.md

 # Create and alter Delta external tables on Azure Storage

 The commands in this article can be used to create or alter an Delta [external table](../query/schema-entities/externaltables.md) in the database from which the command is executed.
-An Delta external table references Delta Lake table data located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.
+A Delta external table references a Delta Lake table data located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.

 > [!NOTE]
 > If the table exists, the `.create` command will fail with an error.
 Use `.create-or-alter` or `.alter` to modify existing tables.